Updated on March 9, 2017

 – Allergan says that an “enhanced delivery formulation” is being developed.
 That would lead me to believe that the results shown in this report could be improved upon.

-– A Phase II b study for Bimatoprost is planned for Q1 2016.
+– A phase 2b study for bimatoprost is planned for Q1 2016.

 New Article Explaining Hair-GEL.net

-A new article on the ingenious Hair-Gel.net was released October 29, 2015 on medicalxpress.com.
+A new article has been released on the ingenious Hair-Gel.net.
 The article gives an in-depth look at what Michael Rendl and his associates at Mount Sinai have accomplished with their innovative online gene expression library (GEL).
-For those that have not visited the site yet, Hair-GEL is a searchable database of the gene expressions that occur in and around hair follicles during their formation.
-Here’s a quote from lead researcher Dr. Michael Rendl from the medicalxpress article: “The new tool and our initial analyses take a molecular snapshot of stem cells and niche cells as they interact to form hair follicles,”
+For those who have not visited the site yet, Hair-GEL is a searchable database of the gene expressions that occur in and around hair follicles during their formation.
+Here’s a quote from lead researcher Dr. Michael Rendl from the medicalxpress article: “The new tool and our initial analyses take a molecular snapshot of stem cells and niche cells as they interact to form hair follicles,” Medicalxpress source article.